 Information about Rheumatology

-We all have moments when questions about pain outweigh our answers.
 Is this pain in my knee going to go away on its own?
 Why am I so stiff in the morning?
 Why does everything hurt when I’m just sitting down?
-Rheumatology involves the diagnosis, treatment and care related to arthritis and other issues that affect movement or mobility.
+These are just a few of the questions a rheumatologist can answer.

-We see patients with joint related disorders (arthritis, soft tissue disorders), systemic autoimmune diseases, and osteoporosis:
+We see patients with joint-related disorders (arthritis, soft-tissue disorders), systemic autoimmune diseases, and osteoporosis.
+Conditions include:

 - Rheumatoid arthritis

-- Spondyloarthritis, including ankylosing spondylitis, psoriatic arthritis, reactive arthritis, enteropathic arthritis, and undifferentiated spondylarthritis
+- Spondyloarthritis, including ankylosing spondylitis, psoriatic arthritis, reactive arthritis, and enteropathic arthritis

 - De Quervain’s tenosynovitis